GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 Sites such as [Panopticlick](https://panopticlick.eff.org) and [amiunique.org](https://amiunique.org/) show how fingerprint data can be combined to identify you as an individual.
 {% endAside %}

-The [Privacy Budget](https://github.com/bslassey/privacy-budget) proposal aims to limit the potential for fingerprinting by identifying how much fingerprint data is exposed by JavaScript APIs or other 'surfaces' (such as HTTP request headers) and then set a limit on how much of this data can be accessed.
+The [Privacy Budget](https://github.com/bslassey/privacy-budget) proposal aims to limit the potential for fingerprinting by identifying how much fingerprint data is exposed by JavaScript APIs or other 'surfaces' (such as HTTP request headers) and setting a limit on how much of this data can be accessed.

-Fingerprinting surfaces such as the [User-Agent](https://github.com/WICG/ua-client-hints) header will be phased out, and the data made available by alternative mechanisms such as [Client Hints](https://wicg.github.io/ua-client-hints/) will be subject to Privacy Budget limits.
+Fingerprinting surfaces such as the [User-Agent](https://github.com/WICG/ua-client-hints) header will be constrained, and the data made available by alternative mechanisms such as [Client Hints](https://wicg.github.io/ua-client-hints/) will be subject to Privacy Budget limits.
 Other surfaces, such as the [device orientation](https://bugs.chromium.org/p/chromium/issues/detail?id=1018180) and [battery-level](https://bugs.chromium.org/p/chromium/issues/detail?id=661792) APIs, will be updated to keep the information exposed to a minimum.

 ### Combat spam, fraud and denial-of-service attacks
-**Goal: Enable authentication without fingerprinting.**
+**Goal: Verify user authenticity without fingerprinting.**

 Anti-fraud protection is crucial for keeping users safe, and to ensure that advertisers and site owners can get accurate ad performance measurements.

 Unfortunately, the techniques used to identify legitimate users and block spammers, fraudsters, and bots work in ways similar to [fingerprinting](#glossary-fingerprinting) techniques that damage privacy.

-The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing trust of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.
+The [Trust Tokens API](https://github.com/dvorak42/trust-token-api) proposes an alternative approach, allowing authenticity of a user in one context, such as gmail.com, to be conveyed to another context, such as an ad running on nytimes.com—without identifying the user or linking the two identities.

 ### IP address security
 **Goal: Control access to IP addresses to reduce covert fingerprinting, and allow sites to opt out of seeing IP addresses in order to not consume privacy budget.**